 Every part in the chain matters.
 Your new normal requires that you revisit and check the security level and relevance of your network’s infrastructures, processes, compliance of connected mobile, endpoint devices, and IoT.

 The increased use of the cloud means an increased level of security, especially in technologies that secure workloads, containers, and serverless applications on multi- and hybrid-cloud environments.

 Dramatic changes in your company’s infrastructure presents a unique opportunity to assess your security investments.
 Are you really getting what you need and are your point solution protecting the right things?
 Are there areas you’ve overlooked?

-The highest level of visibility, reached through consolidation, will guarantee you the security effectiveness needed to prevent sophisticated cyber attack.
+The highest level of visibility, reached through consolidation, will guarantee you the security effectiveness needed to prevent sophisticated cyber attacks.
 Unified management and risk visibility fill out your security architecture.
 This can be achieved by reducing your point product solutions and vendors, and your overall costs.

 |Change||Effect||Risk||Top Process & Technology|

 |Working from home||Personal mobile and computers provided access to corporate networks||Data breach (e.g. key logger, screen logger on pc/mobile)||1.
 Implementation of endpoint security and hygiene with compliance check (latest patches, AV…)

 2. User training awareness (e.g. phishing simulation)

 |Rapid move to

 |Speed of deployment on the expense of security||Basic security controls can lead to data loss and manipulation||1.
 Invest in Cloud Security posture management